We recognise every family will have different needs from a boarding school. For this reason, we offer a range of boarding options to meet those needs.

 Weekly Boarding means that students can return home for weekends after completing their school commitments.
 This is particularly useful for parents who live close to the school, but have a busy work life during the week.

-Day Boarding offers families a flexible arrangement, where students arrive at school for morning registration and depart from 16:15, depending on school commitments like clubs, sports fixtures, or training sessions.
-Day Boarders have the flexibility stay into the evening, completing their prep (homework) in school and having dinner alongside their peers.
-Day Boarders are required to stay overnight for a minimum of five nights during an academic year.
+Flexi Boarding offers families a convenient option, where students arrive at school for morning registration and depart from 16:15, depending on school commitments like clubs, sports fixtures, or training sessions.
+Flexi Boarders are welcome to stay into the evening, completing their prep (homework) in school and having dinner alongside their peers.
+The fee includes up to 10 overnight stays with additional nights bookable.
+Please note, there is no minimum overnight requirement.

 There are many reasons why boarding school could be right for your family: